varstruct/varstruct/README.md

  * [Bound](#bounditemcodec-checkvalue)

 ### varstruct([{ name: string, type: codec }])

+Instead object you can use [String name, Codec type]

 Create a codec with a fixed number of fields.
 If any subcodec has a variable length, then the new codec will as well.